 - Emergency Loans are interest-free and available to undergraduate and graduate students usually the week before the semester starts until the last day of the semester.
 They can be applied to living expenses or to registration fees.

-Students facing unexpected circumstances may also wish to explore various other aid opportunities list of Financial Aid for International Students.
+Students facing unexpected circumstances may also wish to explore various other aid opportunities listed on our Financial Aid for International Students page.

 Consequences of Late Registration